-McLaren MP4-12C Buyers Guide
+McLaren MP4-12C Buyers Guide and Review

 A blast from the past meets a visit from the future.
 McLaren Automotive has been around since 1963, changing the Italians favor for sports and luxury cars, making them in house the British way.
 Beginning with race cars for Formula One racing, McLaren soon jumped into the Exotic/Super Car game with it’s MP4-12C.